albacoretuna/HTLJS/README.md

   * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS)

 ### Must Follow
-Here's a list of people you should follow on social media.
+Here's a list of people or channels you should follow on social media.
+  * JavaScript Daily
+  * Getify

 ### Must Watch
 Short videos to watch